marora7926/readme-generator/assets/readme/README.md

 ## User Story :scroll:
 ```
-AS A USER, I would like to access the useful links for learning magic.
+AS A USER, I would like to access the useful links to learn magic
 ```

 ## Acceptance Criteria :book:
 ```
-GIVEN a learn magic website, WHEN I land on learn magic website, THEN I am presented with useful links to learn magic
+GIVEN a learn magic website, WHEN I land on the home page, THEN I am presented with useful links to lean magic tricks.
 ```